BearBoss-Zheng/SpringInAction6_Note/Spring.md

 `@SpringBootApplication` is a composite annotation that combines the following three annotations:

-* `@SpringBootConfiguration`----Designates this class as a configuration class.Although there’s not much configuration in the class yet, you can add Javabased Spring Framework configuration to this class if you need to.
+* `@SpringBootConfiguration`----Designates this class as a configuration class.Although there’s not much configuration in the class yet, you can add Javabased Spring Framework configuration to this class if you need to.
 This annotation is, in fact, ==a specialized form of the `@Configuration` annotation==.
 * `@EnableAutoConfiguration`---Enables Spring Boot automatic configuration.We’ll talk more about autoconfiguration later.
 For now, know that this annotation tells Spring Boot to automatically configure any components that it thinksyou’ll need.
 * `@ComponentScan`---Enables component scanning.
 This lets you declare otherclasses with annotations like `@Component`, `@Controller`, and `@Service` to have Spring automatically discover and register them as components in the Spring application context.